equinor/sdp-omnia/docs/velero-backup-routine.md

 Say for example that the volume of your deployment "verdaccio-verdaccio" has gone corrupt.
 You only wish to restore the volume without altering other deployments in the cluster.

-* First, scale down your deployment
+* First, scale down the flux deployment in your infrastructure namespace

+`kubectl scale deployments/flux -n infrastructure --replicas=0  `

+* Scale down your corrupted deployment

 `kubectl scale deployments/verdaccio-verdaccio --replicas=0`

 * Next, delete the PVC which points to the corrupted PV.
-Note that the `-l release=verdaccio` will delete any PVC containing the label `release: verdaccio`
+Note that the `-l release=verdaccio` will delete any PVC containing the label `release: verdaccio`. __Also note that label tags will vary from helm chart to helm chart.
+Commonly used tags are "app" and "release".__

 `kubectl delete pvc -l release=verdaccio`